josephhu1/lab1/README.md

-## UID: 123456789
+## UID: 105955662

 ## Pipe Up

-One sentence description
+This program will simulate the pipe operator in shells and execute programs as new processes with a pipe between two subsequent processes.

 ## Building

-Explain briefly how to build your program
+To build the program, use:
+$ make

 ## Running

-Show an example run of your program, using at least two additional arguments, and what to expect
+Here is an example run of the program:
+$ ./pipe date cat wc
+1   7   32

+The program should produce the same output as:
+$ date | cat | wc

 ## Cleaning up

-Explain briefly how to clean up all binary files
+To clean up all binary files, use:
+$ make clean